Hank (dog): Reactions

 Hank's story went viral on social media, and was covered by many news outlets.
 The Brewers received over 1,000 requests to adopt Hank.
 Towards the end of spring training, the Brewers announced that Hank would remain with the team.
-He was included on a charter flight to Milwaukee in March; its arrival at Mitchell International Airport was attended by Chris Abele, the County Executive for Milwaukee County, and Tom Barrett, the Mayor of Milwaukee.
+He was included on a charter flight to Milwaukee in March; its arrival at Mitchell International Airport was attended by Chris Abele, the county executive for Milwaukee County, and Tom Barrett, the mayor of Milwaukee.
 Fans met Hank at Miller Park in Milwaukee.
 The team unveiled official Hank-themed merchandise.
-Over a thousand shirts, bearing the name "Hank" and the number "K9", were sold on the first day.
+Over 1,000 shirts, bearing the name "Hank" and the number "K9", were sold on the first day.
 The Brewers donated 20% of the proceeds to the Wisconsin Humane Society at the end of the 2014 MLB season.
+By 2016, Hank and the Brewers had raised more than $300,000.

-Hank was adopted by Marti Wronski, who works as the team's vice president and general counsel, and her family, who live in Whitefish Bay, Wisconsin.
+Hank was adopted by Marti Wronski, the Brewers' vice president and general counsel, and her family, who live in Whitefish Bay, Wisconsin.
 Hank was believed to be between two and three years old and a bichon frise mixed-breed.
-The Brewers intend to have him attend many, but not all, home games.
+The Brewers had him attend many, but not all, home games.
 By Opening Day, Hank's weight had increased to 15 lbs.

 Bernie Brewer, the Brewers' official mascot, led Hank onto the field during introductions on Opening Day.
 The next day, Hank had neutering surgery.
 Hank had a Bobblehead giveaway on September 13, 2014.
 Hank met baseball legend Hank Aaron on August 21, 2014.
 In January 2015, Hank won the Golden Hydrant award when he was named Dog of the Year at the inaugural World Dog Awards.
 On May 10, 2015, Hank had another bobblehead giveaway in his honor.

+Death

+By 2018, Hank had limited public appearances, with a Brewers official saying the dog was not officially retired but "deserves to live the life of a loved pet."

+On September 12, 2024, Hank's owners announced that he had died, with the Brewers also announcing his death.